covermymeds/mkvm/README.md

 3 directories
 ```

-The default value of `srcdir` is the isolinux directory in this repo, which contains the sub-directories and templates expected.
+The default value of `srcdir` is the isolinux directory in this repo, which contains the sub-directories expected.
+It is up to you to populate the files for your distribution as needed.

+Optionally the `--isolinux_remove_host HOSTNAME` argument can be passed.  mkvm will retrive isolinux files from this host with some seriously RedHat/Satellite/SSH based assumptions.

 The `outdir` parameter is where you want ISOs to be stored.
 This defaults to the `iso` directory in this repo.